Osman Mohamoud (clan)

-The Osman Mahmoud, (Cismaan Maxamuud; Arabic: عثمان محمود) are a Somali sub-clan part of the Majeerteen Harti branch of the larger Darod clan.
-The sub-clan has a rich tradition and history which include the sultanates of Majeerteen and Hobyo.
+The Osman Mahmoud (Cismaan Maxamuud; Arabic: عثمان محمود) is a Somali sub-clan of the Majeerteen clan.
+It forms part of the Harti branch of the main Darod clan.
+The sub-clan has a documented historical presence in the Horn of Africa and is associated with the Majeerteen Sultanate and the Sultanate of Hobyo.

 Overview

-The Boqor (The kingdom Family), or clan-head of the larger branch Mohamud Saleeban.
-Osman Mahmoud serves as the nominal leader of the Darod clan.

-Some of the most notable members of the Osman Mahmoud are the Majeerteen Sultanate which was based in Baargaal, It was a historical and prominent sultanate in Somalia during its golden age in the mid-19th to early 20th century.
-Boqor Osman Mahamuud was one of the three prominent rulers of present-day Somalia at the turn of the 20th century.
+The Boqor (kingdom Family), or clan-head of the larger Mohamud Saleeban branch of the Osman Mahmoud, has traditionally served as a nominal leadership line within the broader Darod clan.
+The Osman Mahmoud are historically associated with the Majeerteen Sultanate, which was based in Baargaal and was a prominent political entity in Somalia during its peak from the mid 19th to the early 20th century.
+Boqor Osman Mahamuud, the ruler of the Majeerteen Sultanate, was one of the three most prominent Somali leaders at the turn of the 20th century.

-The Sultanate of Hobyo, Yusuf Ali Kenadid, who ruled over what today is Mudug, and his son, Osman Yuusuf Keenadiid who invented the Osmanya writing script.
+The Osman Mahmoud sub-clan is also linked to the Sultanate of Hobyo, ruled by Yusuf Ali Kenadid, whose territory covered much of what is now the Mudug region.
+His son, Osman Yuusuf Keenadiid, is noted for inventing the Osmanya script, a writing system developed for the Somali language.